 Divi Builder's templating system, which they call the library, allows you to save layouts and then load them later.
 There is also an option at the top of the Divi Builder that lets you export and import your layout using a JSON file.
 This is useful when transferring layouts between websites.

-I believe Elegant Themes should be commended for offering child themes and layouts through their blog and supporting the efforts of third-parties to do the same; though it makes me question why they are not integrating layouts directly into Divi itself.
-Hopefully in a future version of Divi they will integrate child themes and additional layouts so that they can be selected in the same way as pre-made page layouts can.
+I believe Elegant Themes should be commended for offering free child themes and layouts through their blog and supporting the efforts of third-parties to do the same.

 Elegant Themes were one of the first WordPress theme companies to embrace the WordPress theme customizer and allow users to make changes to their website design in real-time.
 They have, in many ways, moved beyond the theme customiser.